neudecker-group/jedi/docs/tutorials/nitrogen.rst

 Visualisation
 -------------

-While terminal/text output is useful for storing and later analysis, it is decidedly hard to interpret; for that reason, we provide a simple way to visualise the results via Matplotlib.
+While terminal/text output is useful for storing and later analysis, it is decidedly hard to interpret; for that reason, we provide a simple way to visualize the results via Matplotlib.
 Add the following line to the end of the above code and re-run the script.

 .. code-block:: python

    jedi.visualise(show=True, single_mode='bl')

-This will launch a Matplotlib window visualising the strain distribution in the molecule after the analysis is finished.
+This will launch a Matplotlib window visualizing the strain distribution in the molecule after the analysis is finished.
 Setting `single_mode` to `'bl'` ensures that only the energy distribution across bonds is considered, since the molecule contains no angles or dihedral angles.